puppetlabs/iac/_posts/2021-03-05-status-update.md

 ## Cloud CI

 This week we had the first test use of the automated release workflow and we found a couple of issues that we are currently working on (the pdk nightly image).
-K8s module [PR](https://github.com/puppetlabs/puppetlabs-kubernetes/pull/481) is in review ready state which ports the module to cloud ci.
 We are also preparing a workflow to do the tag and push to forge.
 Link to the [PR][pdk-templates-pr-408].
+K8s module [PR](https://github.com/puppetlabs/puppetlabs-kubernetes/pull/481) is now merged which ports the module to cloud ci.

 ## Update from our intern